That’s right, life is much better with the hearing aids.

-Hearing aids are primarily useful for improving the hearing and speech comprehension of people who have hearing loss that results from damage to the small sensory cells in the inner ear, called hair cells.
-This type of hearing loss is called sensorineural hearing loss.
-The damage can occur as a result of disease, aging, injury from noise, or certain medicines.
+Hearing aids improve the hearing and speech comprehension of people who have hearing loss that results from damage to the tiny sensory cells in the inner ear, called hair cells.
+This is called sensorineural hearing loss.
+The hair cell damage can occur as a result of heredity, disease, aging, loud noise history, or even certain medicines.

 What to Do NOW